Tensor network approximation of Koopman operators: Numerical experiments

-In our examples, the components of the dynamical vector field $\vec V$ are polynomials in the characters $\gamma_j$, which allows us to compute the elements of the $\bm V_m$ and $\bm B_m$ matrices appearing in~\eqref{eq:gev_mat} analytically.
+In our examples, the components of the dynamical vector field $\vec V$ are polynomials in the characters $\gamma_j$, which allows us to compute the elements of the various operator matrices appearing in \cref{alg:eigs} analytically.
 In the case of the rotation vector field \eqref{eq:vec_torusrot}, the characters are eigenfunctions of the generator and we immediately obtain

 where $ (j_1, j_2) = \vec\jmath_s$.
 In the case of the Stepanoff vector field \eqref{eq:vec_stepanoff}, we make use of the relations

 together with the group structure of $\widehat G$, $\gamma_{\vec\jmath_r + \vec\jmath_s} = \gamma_{\vec\jmath_r} \gamma_{\vec\jmath_s}$, to compute